i. Property Ownership Options

 The level of the tax is increased to 25% for any benefits exceeding €1,053,338.

-As the tax allowance applies to each beneficiary (not the total sum), it is possible to make provision for several family members, save that there is no inheritance tax between man and wife or those in a civil partnership.
+As the tax allowance applies to each beneficiary (not the total sum) it is possible to make provision for several family members, although there is no inheritance tax between man and wife or those in a civil partnership.
 You should take care in the drafting of the beneficiary clause in the policy, which should be explicit.

 Beyond your spouse or partner, the capital sum payable out of an insurance policy up to the tax threshold is simply not taken into consideration in the global inheritance calculation.

 In order to benefit from this exoneration, the insurance premiums in respect of the policy cannot be so large that they are considered excessive in relation to the lifestyle of the insured.

 This condition is imposed in order to prevent insurance policies being opened near the end of a persons life, specifically to get around the entrenched rights of protected heirs.
 On the death of the insured, the latter would be able to make a legal challenge a policy if they considered it had this intent.

 However, the courts have taken a liberal view of the size of the policies taken out, and many use this as an open window through which to circumvent the entrenched rights of inheritance.